H2: Distribution of invasive non-native species and plant pests and diseases

 Readiness and links to data

-Further work is required to to develop the indicator drawing on existing data (for example, data on the change in distribution of invasive non-native species in freshwater, marine (coastal), and terrestrial environments in GB is available in UK Biodiversity Indicator B6 - Pressure from invasive species).
+Further work is required to develop the indicator drawing on existing data (for example, data on the change in distribution of invasive non-native species in freshwater, marine (coastal), and terrestrial environments in GB is available in UK Biodiversity Indicator - Pressure from invasive species).
 Exploratory work is ongoing to consider the future finalisation of this indicator in terms of both scope and methodological design.

 Notes on indicator